thewtex/thesis/introduction/background_and_significance.rst

 older and have other symptoms of cardiovascular disease, and the surgical risks must be weighed carefully.
 Yet, stroke is a widespread detriment to public health and increased sensitivity to stroke risk is desired for appropriate prophylactic treatments.
-In 2005, 780 thousand new cases of stroke occurred in the United States.
+The risk factors for stroke are well known and include diabetes, hypercholesterolemia, hypertension, coronary heart disease, tobacco use, large artery disease, atrial fibrillation, patent foramen ovale or atrial septal defect, and cervical artery dissection [Arnold2008]_.
+In 2005, 780 thousand new cases of stroke occurred in the United
+States.
 [AHAStats2008]_  There were 150 thousand deaths in the United States during 2004.
 While mortality rates have decreased over the years, morbidity is a public health and financial burden because of the recovery and rehabilitation